Russell-A/120-amsterdam-MQTT/README.md

 - The folder *messages-with-pedestrains* contains the tracks of vehicles.
 The name of the file indicates the order of frame and the data format is type, id, heading_degree, speed, x, y.
 It's linked with map1

 - The folder *messages-latest* contains the tracks of vehicles.
 The name of the file indicates the order of frame and the data format is type, id, heading_degree, speed, x, y.
-It's linked with map-latest
+It's linked with map-latest.
+It is also the default map this repo uses.

 ## Usage